 Soviet Premier Nikita Khrushchev visits Los Angeles.
 Local real estate agents attempt to sell him a home.
 The Los Angeles Dodgers win their first World Series pennant.
 The first jet service from Los Angeles International Airport (LAX) begins (between Los Angeles and New York).
 The Los Angeles Memorial Sports Arena opens.

+The U.S. Census records 2,479,015 people in the City of Los Angeles and 6,039,834 people for all Los Angeles County.
 The Democratic National Convention is held in Los Angeles.
-John F. Kennedy is nominated as the Democratic candidate for President The Lakers professional basketball team moves from Minneapolis to Los Angeles.
+John F. Kennedy is nominated as the Democratic candidate for President.
+The Lakers professional basketball team moves from Minneapolis to Los Angeles.

 The Great Bel Air-Brentwood Fire destroys 484 homes in the worst brush fire in Los Angeles history.
 The Theme Building is built at Los Angeles International Airport (LAX).
 The L.A.
 City Council later designates it in 1992 as a cultural and historical monument.
 The last of the old Red Car trolley lines, the Los Angeles to Long Beach line, ceases operations.

 The Lakers appear in their first NBA Championship series as the Los Angeles Lakers, but are defeated in the series, 4 games to 3, by the Boston Celtics.
 The Los Angeles Examiner joins the Herald to become the Los Angeles Herald-Examiner.
 Dodger Stadium is opened in Chavez Ravine.
 Hearst Corporation merges two of its newspapers in Los Angeles, the Los Angeles Examiner (founded 1903) and the Los Angeles Herald-Express (founded 1873) to become the Los Angeles Herald-Examiner.